joshbegley/nyt-latest/previous.md

 **Manchester United Women’s Ella Toone to return following two-month injury layoff**\
-`Manchester United Women midfielder Ella Toone is set to return for selection following a two-month injury layoff, manager Marc Skinner has said.`\
+`Manchester United Women midfielder Ella Toone is set to return following a two-month injury absence.`\
 https://nytimes.com/athletic/6051734/2025/01/10/ella-toone-injury-update-manchester-united/

 **Why Arsenal will be wearing an all-white kit in the FA Cup**\